-Indicator 1.4.1 Proportion of identified sites with implemented management strategies Indicator Statement(s) 1.4.1: Percent of forest management activities consistent with management strategies for protected areas and sites of biological significance.
-Element(s) 1.4 Protected Areas and Sites of Special Biological and Cultural Significance Value(s) and Objective(s) Value 1.3: Genetic Diversity.
-Objective 1.3: Maintain natural genetic diversity.
-Value 1.4: Sites of Special Biological and Cultural Significance.
-Objective 1.4: Sites of Special Biological and Cultural Significance are identified and managed appropriately.
-Description and Background While ecosystem conservation is the coarse-filter approach to biodiversity management, species diversity is the fine-filter approach.
+Indicator Statement(s) 9 - Percent of forest management activities consistent with management strategies for protected areas and sites of biological and geological significance.
+Target 100% Basis for Target Legal obligations and use of best available information.
+Variance None Description and Background While ecosystem conservation is the coarse-filter approach to biodiversity management, species diversity is the fine-filter approach.
 For most species, forest managers can influence habitat only, not species populations.
-To account for the degree of habitat protection for selected focal species, including at risk species, this indicator looks at the proper execution of operational plans where those plans contain management strategies for sites of biological significance.
-Canfor participates in higher level and strategic planning that has delineated a series of protected areas (i.e. parks, ecological reserves, aspatial old growth targets) within the DFA.
+To account for the degree of habitat protection for selected focal species, including at risk species, this indicator looks at the proper execution of operational plans where those plans contain management strategies for sites of biological or geological significance.
+Canfor participates in higher level and strategic planning that has delineated a series of protected areas (eg. parks, ecological reserves, aspatial old growth targets, geological) within the DFA.
 This achieved the geographic and ecological goals of provincial Protected Areas Strategies (PAS), providing representation of the cross-section of ecosystems and of old forest attributes.
 Ecosystems of special biological significance have generally been given a high priority for inclusion in the protected area strategy.
 Timber harvesting, mining and hydroelectric development are usually not permitted within protected areas and other resource development activities, such as grazing and commercial tourism development, are permitted only in specified areas and under strict guidelines.
 Incursions into draft OGMAs are generally tolerated when Canfor replaces that area with other areas of suitable attributes.
-At the stand level, protected areas include wildlife habitat areas (retention patches), wildlife tree features (such as a nest tree or mineral lick) and other resource features (such as a permanent sample plot or range improvement).
-Unique areas of biological significance are identified in the field during the planning phase and are managed through avoidance (either by relocating the road and/or harvest area or by protecting it with a wildlife tree patch) or using an appropriate conservation management strategy to sustain local genetic diversity.
-Canfor includes commitments in site/logging plans or other operational plans to ensure their activities do not comp Strategy Government's policy and legally established framework for the protection of biodiversity values and species at risk under provincial and federal legislation includes the establishment of parks and protected areas, as well as the protection of biodiversity, riparian and aquatic habitats, old-growth forests, ungulate winter range, specific wildlife features and the habitat for listed species at risk.
+At the stand level, protected areas include wildlife habitat areas (retention patches or important wetlands), wildlife features (such as a nest tree or mineral lick), geological features (eg. karst) and other resource features.
+Unique areas of biological significance are identified in the field during the planning phase and are managed through avoidance (either by relocating the road and/or harvest area or by protecting it with a wildlife tree patch or riparian management area) or using an appropriate conservation management strategy to sustain local genetic diversity.
+Canfor includes commitments in site/logging plans or other operational plans to ensure their activities do not comprimise these protected areas or sites of biological or geological significance.
+Strategy Government's policy and legally established framework for the protection of biodiversity values and species at risk under provincial and federal legislation includes the establishment of parks and protected areas, as well as the protection of biodiversity, riparian and aquatic habitats, old-growth forests, ungulate winter range, specific wildlife features and the habitat for listed species at risk, as well as some identified geological features.
 Canfor manages spatial information that identifies the location of larger scale and stand level protected areas.
 Where applicable, this information is brought forward into operational plans to ensure roads and harvest activities do not compromise protected areas.
 Management strategies might include plans for road deactivation or rehabilitation, additional dispersed retention or a unique silviculture regime.
 Operational plans are then properly executed to provide desired results.
-Post harvest evaluations and other applicable post activity forms (i.e. road construction or site preparation) assess plan conformance.
+Post harvest evaluations and other applicable post activity forms (eg. road construction or site preparation) assess plan conformance.